pkarsy/rfboot/help/The-First-Project.md

 for each project, to write rfboot to the target MCU.
 - A breadboard.
 Note that a bad breadboard is the basic source of failures in a project.

 Here is how our project looks like.
+It is not connected with anything, and we are going to program it wirelessly.
 ![The first project](https://github.com/pkarsy/rfboot/blob/master/help/files/FirstRfbootProject.jpg)

 On the PC, possibly in you sketchbook folder